Can You Improve Intelligence and IQ?

 IQ Increasing Technologies: A Review

 Here we look at the most effective IQ-increasing interventions that have a firm scientific basis – a basis in experimental laboratories and the exacting standards of peer reviewed scientific journals.
-The methods described below are part of the accumulated understanding of the scientific community about what can increase IQ – not just temporarily but long-term.
-Cognitive-enhancing nutrition, exercise and meditation is not covered in this review, which focuses on the use of intervention technologies.
+The methods described or linked to below are part of the accumulated understanding of the scientific community about what can increase IQ – not just temporarily but long-term.
+Cognitive-enhancing nutrition, fasting, exercise and meditation is not covered in this review, which focuses on the use of intervention technologies.